 SOAN 251.
 Guatemala Prog: Resource Mgmt, Community Develpmnt & Soc Change in Guatemala & Chiapas This course explores contemporary strategies for survival in Maya lands in the face of the global economy by examining how community groups, entrepreneurs, peasant organizations, niche markets, social movements, government and non-governmental organizations play important roles in promoting economic betterment, social justice, locally based decision making, and more equitable, environmentally sound, sustainable development.
 Through readings, lectures, interviews, and direct community engagement with human rights activists, conservation experts, development practitioners, and both farmers and foragers in the Maya tropical forest, students will learn about the complex interplay between cultural ecology, resource management and community revitalization.
 4 cr., SS, RAD; SI, IS, WinterJ.
 Levi

 SOAN 252.
 Middle East: History and Society in Comparative Perspectives The great majority of the modern Middle east was born in the aftermath of WWI and breakdown of the Ottoman Empire.
 Iran was an exception as it lay outside the Ottoman fold, but in many respects its modern history developed in tandem as it reacted to the same influences.
-This course examines the state and society in the entire Middle East from the early nineteenth century to the present.
-Particular attention is paid to Turkey, Iran and Egypt, the largest countries in the Middle East that are here approached from a comparative angle.
-Prerequisite: The department strong recommends that 110 or 111 be taken prior to enrolling in courses numbered 200 or above.
+This course examines the state and society in the Middle East from the early nineteenth century to the present.
+Particular attention is paid to Turkey, Iran and Egypt, that are here approached comparatively.
 6 cr., SI, IS, SpringN.
 Sohrabi

 SOAN 256.
 Ethnography of Africa Pairing classics in Africanist anthropology with contemporary re-studies, we explore changes in African societies and in the questions anthropologists have posed about them.
 We address issues of representation and self-presentation in written ethnographies as well as in African portrait photography.
 We then turn from the visual to the invisible realm of African witchcraft.
 Initiation rituals, war, and migration place selfhood and belonging back in this-world contexts.
 In-depth case studies include, among others: the Cameroon Grassfields, the Bemba of Zambia, and the Nuer of South Sudan.
 Prerequisite: The department strongly recommends that 110 or 111 be taken prior to enrolling in courses numbered 200 or above.
 6 cr., SS, WR, RAD; SI, WR2, IS, Not offered in 2013-2014.